NethServer/docs/administrator-manual/en/mail.rst

 ===============

-The system enables the creation of an unlimited number of :dfn:`email addresses` also known as :dfn:`pseudonyms`, from the :guilabel:`Email addresses` page.
+The system enables the creation of an unlimited number of :dfn:`email addresses`, also known as :dfn:`pseudonyms`, from the :guilabel:`Email addresses` page.
 Each address is associated with a system user or group owning a :dfn:`mailbox` (see :ref:`email_mailboxes`).
 It can be enabled on all configured domains or only on specific domains.
 For